IvaSerge/2021.02.23_RevitScripts/BoqExportToXLS/README.md

 </details>

 # About the script
-Script creates Bill of Quantities (BOQ) as Excel and PDF.
+The script generates a Bill of Quantities (BOQ) in both Excel and PDF formats.
-File names are created automatically using Naming convention of the company.
+File names are automatically generated using the company's naming convention.
-No additional works with manual export of Revit schedules needed.
+There is no need for additional manual export of Revit schedules.

-Script fills first page according to current Revit revision.
+The script populates the first page based on the current Revit revision.
-Second page is the list of pages, effected by the change.
+The second page contains a list of pages affected by the change.
-Third page is the list of materials, including specific materials, that can't be calculated inside the Revit.
-As example - IT RJ45 Jacks and Patch cords.
+The third page contains a list of materials, including specific items such as IT RJ45 Jacks and Patch cords, that cannot be calculated within Revit.

 **WARNING**
-Still very specific families, like "busbars" of families, that are not from company standard BIM catalogue, may not be calculated correctly
+Still very specific families, like "busbars" of families, that are not from company standard BIM catalogue, may not be calculated correctly.

 # Installation of Python modules
-Before script run be sure that all necessary Python modules were installed.
+Before script run, be sure that all necessary Python modules were installed.

 ## **pip** installation
 To install modules in Dynamo Python please check this link: